jasonxu90/jasonxu90.github.io/publications.md

 Preprints
 -------
-* Zhang, Z., Lange, K., __Xu, J.__.
+* Zhang, Z., Lange, K., and __Xu, J.__.
 A Scalable Framework for Sparse Clustering Without Shrinkage.

 * Bu, F., Aiello, A., __Xu, J.\*__, and Volfovsky, A\*.
 Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks. **(A short version won the SBSS Student Paper Award-- congrats Fan!)**